mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 - https://mapbox.atlassian.net/browse/MAPSSDK-205
 - https://mapbox.atlassian.net/browse/MAPSIOS-879

 We introduced several changes to ``LocationManager``.
-The ``latestLocation`` should now be accessed through the ``provider`` property, which has been renamed from ``locationProvider``.
+The latestLocation should now be accessed through the provider property, which has been renamed from locationProvider.
 We've additionally renamed the add/remove location consumer methods to align with Swift API Design Guidelines:

 **v10:**
 ```swift